How To Recover Damages After Government Employee Causes A Crash.

-I just obtained the total amount available under state law for my client.
+I just obtained an offer for the total amount available under state law for my client.
 He was driving this 18-wheeler last summer when a school bus driver loaded with children failed to yield at a stop sign and caused this crash.
 My client had to have surgery to his shoulder and ankle.
 I have also made his workers compensation carrier agree to substantially cut its reimbursement lien.

 But suing state agencies and their employees can be difficult, if not impossible, since our state legislature has imposed strict limitations on liability, damages amounts, and legal procedures.

 Here’s how this legal process differs from most injury cases.